tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 # IANA Considerations

-IANA is requested to register the new COSE Header parameter in the table in (#representation) in the "COSE Header Parameters" registry [@!IANA.COSE].
+IANA is requested to register the new COSE header parameter "CWT Claims" in the table in (#representation) in the "COSE Header Parameters" registry [@!IANA.COSE].

 {backmatter}